riggles1/GunconDuino-With-Screen-Flash/README.md

 ---

-## Misc improvements over original GunconDuino
+## Misc minor improvements over original GunconDuino

+* Buttons polled independently at maximum rate.
 * Faster screen XY polling while preserving bottom-of-CRT sensing.
-* Buttons polled independently at maximum rate.
 * Joystick mode still sends mouse clicks for A/B/Trigger to not need different MAME mappings.
-* A+B+Trigger disable ensures clicks cannot remain stuck pressed.
+* A+B+Trigger disable can be peformed without pointing it at the screen, it also now ensures clicks cannot remain stuck as pressed.

 ---